Luodian County

 The climate in the area is humid subtropical, with strong monsoon influences bringing heavy rain during the summer.
 Winters are dry due to the influence of the Siberian high-pressure system.

 The county seat and the largest town in the county is also named Luodian; it was formerly known as Longping.

 The county is frequented by both Chinese and foreign geologists, with the core area of work called Big Guizhoutan, or Big Guizhou Shoal.
 This has been called a "treasure land for Triassic Period research."

+Administrative divisions

+Luodian County is divided into 1 subdistrict, 8 towns and 1 township: